-- (1) Writing.
-The Employer must make all Plan amendments in writing.
-Each amendment must specify the amendment execution date and, if different from its execution date, must specify the date as of which the amendment is either retroactively or prospectively effective. - (2) Restatement.
-An Employer may amend its Plan by means of a complete restatement of its Adoption Agreement.
-To restate its Plan, the Employer must complete, and the Employer must execute and date, a new Adoption Agreement or a replacement plan document. - (3) Amendment (without restatement).
-An Employer may amend its Plan without completion of a new Adoption Agreement by either: (a) completion and substitution of one or more Adoption Agreement pages including a new Adoption Agreement Execution Page executed and dated by the Employer; or (b) other written instrument amending the Adoption Agreement executed and dated by the Employer. - (4) Operational discretion and policy not an amendment.
-A Plan amendment does not include the Plan Administrator's exercise of any operational discretion the Plan accords to the Plan Administrator, including but not limited to, the Plan Administrator's adoption, modification or termination of any policy, rule or regulation in accordance with the Plan or any change to an administrative checklist, or other ancillary documents described in Section 1.04 which are part of the Plan, other than the Adoption Agreement and the basic plan document.
-This provision does not grant any discretionary authority to the Plan Administrator which would be inconsistent with the provisions of Section 7.01(H).
+- (1) Writing.-The Employer must make all Plan amendments in writing.
+Each amendment must specify the amendment execution date and, if different from its execution date, must specify the date as of which the amendment is either retroactively or prospectively effective. - (2) Restatement.-An Employer may amend its Plan by means of a complete restatement of its Adoption Agreement.
+To restate its Plan, the Employer must complete, and the Employer must execute and date, a new Adoption Agreement or a replacement plan document. - (3) Amendment (without restatement).-An Employer may amend its Plan without completion of a new Adoption Agreement by either: (a) completion and substitution of one or more Adoption Agreement pages including a new Adoption Agreement Execution Page executed and dated by the Employer; or (b) other written instrument amending the Adoption Agreement executed and dated by the Employer. - (4) Operational discretion and policy not an amendment.-A Plan amendment does not include the Plan Administrator's exercise of any operational discretion the Plan accords to the Plan Administrator, including but not limited to, the Plan Administrator's adoption, modification or termination of any policy, rule or regulation in accordance with the Plan or any change to an administrative checklist, or other ancillary documents described in Section 1.04 which are part of the Plan, other than the Adoption Agreement and the basic plan document.

-(5) Signatory Employer authority.
-If the Plan has Participating Employers, only the Signatory Employer need execute any Plan amendment under this Section 9.02.
+(5) Signatory Employer authority.-If the Plan has Participating Employers, only the Signatory Employer need execute any Plan amendment under this Section 9.02.
 See Section 1.29(A).